odota/web/README.md

 * `npm install`
 * `npm start`
 * Visit port 8080 on your development machine.
 You can configure the port used by webpack-dev-server in `webpack.config.js`.
+* Make some changes
-* Ready to make a pull request?
-Run `npm run lint` to make sure there are no linting errors.
+* `npm run lint` to check your code for linting errors
+* Submit a pull request, wait for review and merge
+* Congratulations!
+You're a contributor.

 Tech Stack
 ----
-* View layer: React
+* View: React
 * State management: Redux
 * CSS: css-modules/postcss

 Notes
 ----
-* All you need is Node.js to get started working on the UI!
+* Setup takes 5 minutes!
-* You can develop the UI against the production API.
-This is on by default, and means you don't have to set up the entire stack/backend.
+* You can develop the UI independently of the backend!
+  * This means you don't have to set up the entire stack (databases, etc.)
-  * You can configure it to point to your own instance (if you are working on a backend feature) in `src/config.js`.
+  * You can configure it to point to your own backend instance (if you are working on a new feature).
 * API Documentation: https://odota.github.io/docs
 * Discord: https://discord.gg/0o5SQGbXuWCNDcaF
-  * Strongly recommended to join for active developers!
+  * Strongly recommended for active developers!
   * You can get help rapidly and coordinate with others.

-Development Guides
+Resources
 ----
 * New to React/Redux?
 Read these articles on React and watch these egghead series by Redux creator Dan Abramov.
   * Thinking in React: https://facebook.github.io/react/docs/thinking-in-react.html
   * Getting started with Redux: https://egghead.io/courses/getting-started-with-redux
   * Idiomatic Redux: https://egghead.io/courses/building-react-applications-with-idiomatic-redux
   * ES6 guide: https://github.com/lukehoban/es6features
-  * Adding new components with Redux: https://github.com/odota/ui/wiki/Adding-new-components-with-redux